-Polar bears appear to be disturbed by snow machines and often show avoidance behaviour (Andersen and Aars 2008).
+Polar bears appear to be disturbed by snow machines and often show avoidance behavior (Andersen and Aars 2008).
 The effects of increased ship traffic, pollution from human activity, and noise on polar bears and their prey are unknown.
-However, ice-breaking vessels and industrial noise can increase abandonment of subnivean ringed seal structures on sea ice, and consequently may have negative impacts on seal reproduction (Kelly et al. 1988).
-All such data could be integrated in GIS systems for further evaluation of impacts as suggested by Brude et al. (1998) in their Dynamic Environmental Atlas developed in the environmental impact assessment of the opening of the Northern Sea Route along the Siberian coast (The North East Passage).
+However, ice-breaking vessels and industrial noise can increase abandonment of subnivean structures used by ringed seals on sea ice, and consequently may have negative impacts on seal reproduction (Kelly et al. 1988).
+Brude et al. (1998) suggested that all such data be integrated in GIS systems for further evaluation of impacts as, for example, in their Dynamic Environmental Atlas developed in the environmental impact assessment of the opening of the Northern Sea Route along the Siberian coast (The North East Passage).

 Human activity and disturbance can result in den abandonment by female polar bears.
-During the autumn, female polar bears appear to be more sensitive to disturbance and more readily abandon dens (Belikov 1976, Amstrup 1993, Lunn et al. 2004) compared to later in the winter when they appear to tolerate human activity closer to den sites (Amstrup 1993).
-Though there are reasons to believe that some impacts can be controlled with good management, combined effects of several negative factors acting simultaneously (e.g., climatic stress, pollution, and disturbance) can be difficult to predict and this needs increased attention from both scientists and managers.
+Female polar bears appear to be more sensitive to disturbance and more readily abandon dens (Belikov 1976, Amstrup 1993, Lunn et al. 2004) in autumn than later in winter when they appear to tolerate human activity closer to den sites (Amstrup 1993).
+Although some impacts can be controlled with good management, the combined effects of several negative factors acting simultaneously (e.g., climatic stress, pollution, and disturbance) can be difficult to predict.
+We believe cumulative effects deserve increased attention from both scientists and managers.
 The cumulative impact of chronic human disturbance, whether from industry, tourism, infrastructure, or noise, is unknown but potentially negative.
-There has been little systematic collection of data from which to quantify human activity and its potential impact on polar bears and their habitat.
-As the type, intensity, and frequency will vary across the Arctic, it is important to begin collecting baseline data on an ongoing basis for all subpopulations.
+There has been little systematic collection of data with which to quantify human activity and its potential impact on polar bears and their habitat.
+Because the type, intensity, and frequency of human activity will vary across the Arctic, it is important to begin collecting baseline data on an ongoing basis for all subpopulations.